EvelynBarajas/EvelynBarajas/README.md

 I enjoy drawing in my free time as well as hiking when the weather is nice and warm and I like listening to music all the time.

 #### School
-West Valley High School
+West Valley High School <br>
-Yakima Valley College- Associates in Computer Science Heritage University- Bachelors in Computer Science/IN PROGRESS
+Yakima Valley College- Associates in Computer Science <br>
+Heritage University- Bachelors in Computer Science/IN PROGRESS